 You might have heard of this thing called GDPR . . . if not, here’s the lowdown.
-The General Data Protection Regulation or GDPR is a new, EU law that goes into effect on May 25, 2018.
+The General Data Protection Regulation or GDPR is a EU law that went into effect on May 25, 2018.
 GDPR requires all website owners who store or use data on people inside the European Union to give the user control of their personal data (including name and email address).
 It also forces businesses to be upfront in the way they collect, store, and process this data.
 Any website that isn’t GDPR-compliant may face penalties or fines.

 What does this mean to small, U.S.-based businesses?

 Since many of my website clients are small or solo businesses based in the United States, I’ve had quite a few questions about what they need to do to be GDPR-compliant.
 While I don’t foresee the EU coming after us small mom-and-pops, there are a few things website owners should do.
 Of course, I’m no lawyer, so the following information is only for guidance and not to be taken as legal advice.

 Step 1: Do you collect or store personal data on EU citizens?

 If you’re not sure, check your Google Analytics.
 Go to Audience > Geo > Location.
 You can also check your email newsletter service, like MailChimp, to see if you serve European users.
 If you are not storing or collecting personal data on EU citizens, then you should be okay.
 If you do have European users, read on.

 While it does cover a lot of WordPress-specific privacy areas—blog comments, media, and cookies—you will need to add your own text regarding usage of contact forms, opt-in forms, analytics, and any other methods you use to collect and store personal data.
 So, check out any plugins or third-party tools on your site to make sure they are GDPR-compliant as well.

 Step 3: Add consent checkboxes to all forms on your website where you collect personal data.